mcm30114/ticketbarrell-swift/README.md

 ### METHODS
 - set up ticket roll
-- pull a ticket
+- pull a ticket to be sold to ticket holder and ticket barrell
-- status of ticket roll
+- status of unsold tickets on ticket roll

 ### INSTANCE VARIABLES
 - number of tickets in roll
--

 **TICKET-BARRELL** -- container of all **TICKETS** taken from a **TICKET-ROLL** for the purposes of that specific **EVENT**.

 ### METHODS
 - hold tickets for drawing
+- provide random ticket for ticket pull

 **TICKET-PULL** -- One instance of an event.